Communication between Integration Server and DMZ

 General architecture

-Communication between the DMZ server and inner Integration Server (in the intranet) is executed via a proprietary protocol of Lobster, the Message Service.
+Communication between the DMZ server and Lobster_data in the intranet is executed via a proprietary protocol of Lobster, the Message Service.
 A penetration from the outside is thus prevented.
 The Message Service is an HTTP-tunnelled protocol that uses TCP/IP exclusively.
 See also section General Configuration.

-A firewall between the DMZ server and the inner Integration Server is also required.
+A firewall between the DMZ server and the inner Lobster_data server is also required.
 It must grant communication on the specified Message Service port (usually 8020, but can be configured) in both directions.
 In addition, HTTP requests and responses are also passed through in both directions, so the HTTP port (usually 80, but can be configured) must also be open.

 For maximum security needs, the Message Service can also be configured in pushback mode.
 In this case, the connection is always established from the inner server and no incoming connections from the internet are required.

-If a maximum message size is specified or files should be sent/provided via the DMZ server, those files need to be copied from the internal system to the DMZ server.
+If a maximum message size is specified or Lobster_data should send/provide files via the DMZ server, those files need to be copied from the internal system to the DMZ server.
 In order to do this, the firewall needs to be configured to allow for FTP or SFTP connections between inner and DMZ server.

 Using the DMZ in the GUI